Scots can all win middle-distance medals - Wightman

 "It has just been a snowball, going back to when Lynsey Sharp picked up her first European medal and Chris O'Hare picked up his medals, it has just got better and better."

-Former Olympic silver medallist Steve Cram is keen to emphasise that the medals Scotland has won have been in acutely competitive events.
+Former Olympic silver medallist Steve Cram is keen to emphasise the medals Scotland has won have been in acutely competitive events.

 Cram, part of the legendary British triumvirate alongside Lord Coe and Steve Ovett that dominated middle-distance running in the 1980s, will commentate for the BBC during the championships from Budapest.

 "Certainly back in my day we had some really good Scots kicking around.
-There was kind of a golden era then in the middle distances but I don't think anything like we are experiencing now," said the 1983 World 1500m champion.
+There was kind of a golden era then in the middle distances but I don't think anything like we are experiencing now," said the 1983 world 1500m champion.

-"The medals that Laura and Josh have picked up, Jake last year, they are in events which are incredibly tough - it is not as though these are soft medals, in events where the world standard has dropped.
+"The medals that Laura and Josh have picked up, Jake last year, they are in events which are incredibly tough - it is not as though these are soft medals in events where the world standard has dropped.

 "They have been up against a couple of the all-time greats, so it is brilliant to see."

-The two 1500m World champions point to different reasons for the success Scotland is enjoying in middle-distance events.
+The two 1500m world champions point to different reasons for the success Scotland is enjoying in middle-distance events.

 Wightman believes there is an element of Scottish athletes feeling under-rated and therefore fuelled by a determination to prove people wrong.

-"We used to go down and race within Britain, the Scots were always a bit underestimated, so it was a chance to prove yourself against the English runners.
+"We used to go down and race within Britain, the Scots were always a bit underestimated, so it was a chance to prove yourself against the English runners," he said.

 "And gradually we have kind of been nurtured a little bit better because there are probably less of us to be talent picked.